 We recommend you don’t try patenting your software yourself.
 Keep in mind that you are the expert on your software.
 Coming up with a good new invention is your thing.
 Drafting a good patent application is our thing.
 Carson Patents® offers all of our services for patenting software online.

 There is a cost to professional help.
 However, the benefits in seeking patent protection may very well be worth it.
-Read More: Patenting Costs.
+Check out our article about patent cost.

 Disclaimer, nothing in this article constitutes legal advice.